Preliminary Credential - Bilingual (Multiple and Single Subject), How to Apply

 If you need to take the CSET, please plan to take it early in the application process.
-We are requesting passing scores for CSET by March 1, 2019 for Fall 2019 applications.
+We are requesting that applicants take the CSET exam by March 1, 2019 for Fall 2019 applications.
 If you are applying close to the deadline, please take the exam as soon as possible.

 These courses must be completed with a C or better prior to starting the credential program.
 They can be completed the summer right before the credential program starts.

 - ED 451: Introduction to Multicultural Education (3 units)

 - TE 280: Health Education for Teachers (1 unit)